Crunch-io/ta-da/content/for-insights-teams/find-insigths-right-away.md

 date = "2021-11-10T17:17:49-04:00"
 draft = false
-title = "Find insights right away" subtitle = "Automated import process:" label = "Find insights right away" gif = "img/stat-speed.gif"
+title = "Find insights right away" subtitle = "Automated data imports" label = "Find insights right away" gif = "img/stat-speed.gif"

 +++

-* Cleans your data
+Crunch.io’s automated import process preps your data for analysis so you can start analyzing as soon as your survey is out of field, or even sooner.

+* Data cleaning
-* Clearly labels everything
+* Clear naming & labels
-* Organizes questions into logical folders
+* Questions organized into logical folders
-* Appends new tracker waves
+* New tracker waves appends